 Things to Do in February

-- Watch a Basketball Game: Golden State Warriors play basketball in their new home in San Francisco's Chase Center, starting in 2019.
+- Watch a Basketball Game: The Golden State Warriors play basketball in their new home in San Francisco's Chase Center.

 - Go Whale Watching: February is gray whale season around San Francisco, which makes it the perfect time to go whale watching.

 - Go Wine Tasting: Leave the city for a day and go wine tasting in Napa Valley.
 Winter is Napa's slow time of year, and you'll get lots of attention in the tasting rooms.

 - If you're looking to attend a fun concert, sporting event, or theatrical performance, check the San Francisco Chronicle's entertainment section.
 You'll also find an extensive list of events at SF Weekly.

 February Travel Tips

 - With demand for hotels low in February, room rates become low as well.

 - Sign up for a free account with Goldstar to get access to discounted tickets for local performances and save on some San Francisco attractions.